Tony-Magabush28/Hospital-Cost-Prediction/README.md

-## 🏥 Hospital Cost Prediction using Machine Learning
+## 🏥 Hospital Cost Analysis using Machine Learning

 This project utilizes machine learning techniques and statistical analysis to predict hospital costs based on various patient-related and hospital-specific features.
 It demonstrates the use of regression models, data preprocessing, and visualization techniques for predictive modeling.